chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 ### Description

-* To define the transcriptional landscape of grafted dopamine neurons, we performed single cell mRNA sequencing from p53 wild-type (WT) and p53 knock-out (KO) grafted neurons, re-isolated from the mouse brain at 1 dpt.
-This is the processing pipeline to generate the figures used in the accompanying paper.For full transparency and reproducibility, we've provided the code implementation, including scripts, data, and dependencies.
+To define the transcriptional landscape of grafted dopamine neurons, we performed single cell mRNA sequencing from p53 wild-type (WT) and p53 knock-out (KO) grafted neurons, re-isolated from the mouse brain at 1 dpt.
+This is the processing pipeline to generate the figures used in the accompanying paper.
+For full transparency and reproducibility, we've provided the code implementation, including scripts, data, and dependencies.

-* In this repository, you'll find a comprehensive breakdown of each step in the processing pipeline, from data preprocessing to figure generation.
+* In this repository includes a comprehensive breakdown of each step in the processing pipeline, from data preprocessing to figure generation.
 We've organized the code into logical modules to facilitate understanding and modification.
 Detailed comments and documentation are included to guide you through the implementation and parameter tuning process.

 * To ensure that you can replicate our results precisely, we've also included the datasets used in our experiments.
 These datasets are properly formatted and annotated, making them ready for direct use with the provided scripts.
 The R data objects for this repository are available to download at our Box foler (https://mskcc.box.com/s/wn5uvwxu2xm4hw219mo0id3r9nkyyprx).